 Today, Auxiliary members contribute thousands of hours in an assortment of functions.
 Each is required to log a minimum of 120 hours per year to remain active.
 Membership is no longer limited to American Legionaires, and the requirements to become an Auxiliary are as follows:

-Applicants are required to pass a medical examination which must be conducted by a physician at the applicant's expense.
-Applicants must additionally pass written and physical tests, then complete OSHP Auxiliary training.
-Members are also required to conform to grooming standards and purchase a uniform.
-To inquire about a possible position in the OSHP Auxiliary, call your nearest Patrol post , e-mail OSPAux@dps.state.oh.us, or apply online here.
+Applicants must pass a medical exam, which must be conducted by a physician at their own expense.
+Applicants must also pass written and physical tests.
+Auxiliary members are required to conform to grooming standards and purchase a uniform.